MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-configure.md

 manager: amycolannino
 ms.reviewer: gregkmsft, msgustavosa
 ---
-# Configure a new external identity provider with Microsoft Entra ID
+# Configure a new external authentication provider with Microsoft Entra ID

 An application representing the integration is required for external authentication methods to issue the id_token_hint.
 This application can either be created in each tenant that will use the external provider, it can be created as single multi-tenant application that admins enabling the integration will consent for their tenant.